-Public assistance in Mississippi.
+Public assistance and government aid in Mississippi.

 Resources in Mississippi, including public assistance and government aid, can help low income families meet their basic needs.
 Social services and cash assistance is available for paying for items such as food, health care, and more.
 Participants will also be able to work with a social worker from the Mississippi Department of Human Services to gain long term self-sufficiency, such as a new job or employment training services.
 Find more details on the state programs and county benefits below.